-Notice that Conjecture \ref{trappedsurfaceconj} is related to the behavior of space-time in the vicinity of $b_{\Gamma}$, therefore, by causality, this behavior cannot be influenced by the late time tail on the event horizon.
+Notice that Conjecture \ref{trappedsurfaceconj} is related to the behavior of space-time in the vicinity of $b_{\Gamma}$, therefore, by causality, this behavior cannot be influenced by the late time tail on the event horizon\footnote{Except, of course, in the case where $\CH$ closes off the spacetime as in Figure~\ref{Fig3}, but it is precisely the case we disprove in Theorem~\ref{roughversion}}.
 In contrast, our results start from data on a fixed outgoing trapped cone, itself related to asymptotic behavior on the event horizon ultimately responsible for the existence of a weak null singularity.
 In fact, by the same principle, the result of \cite{Moi} and Theorem \ref{roughversion} are the only emptiness/non-emptiness statements which can be non trivially obtained from the late time behavior on an outgoing cone, as all the other possible statements would result from purely local considerations.

 In the uncharged case $F_{\mu \nu}=m^2=0$, Christodoulou proved the validity of Conjecture \ref{trappedsurfaceconj}, which directly implies Statement \ref{trappedsurfaceconsequence} of Theorem \ref{Christotheorem} and is also the key ingredient of his proof of the Weak Cosmic Censorship Conjecture.